asadprodhan/GPU-accelerated-guppy-basecalling/README.md

 > **You can also assign the basecalling accuracy level- fast, hac (high accuracy) or sup (supper accuracy)- in the model**

+* --min_qscore = sets a minimum qscore threshold for the reads to pass
-* --recursive = search for input files recursively.
+* --recursive = searches for input files recursively.
 * --records_per_fastq = maximum number of records per fastq file, 0 means use a single file
 * --flowcell = flow cell name
 * --kit = kit name